omry/omegaconf/docs/source/structured_config.rst

     ...     description: str = "text"

 You can create a config based on the SimpleTypes class itself or instances of it.
-Those would be equivalent by default, but the Object variant allow you to set the values of specific fields during construction.
+Those would be equivalent by default, but the Object variant allows you to set the values of specific fields during construction.

 .. doctest::